atomxu10/atomxu10/README.md

 ## Hi 👋

-I'm Richeng, a graduate student with a passion for data and a background in statistical analysis.
-I hold a Master’s degree in Statistics from the University of Sheffield and have 1.5 years experience in a data support role.
+Hi, I’m Richeng!
+I bring over two years of experience in data analysis, currently serving as a Product Manager (Data Support) at SpinnrTech.
+I also hold a Master’s degree in Statistics from the University of Sheffield.

-I am proficient in programming languages like Python, R, and SQL, which I use for tasks including data handling, exploratory analysis, and ML modelling.
-Additionally, I am skilled in using the MS Office Suite and Tableau to develop insightful dashboards and reports.
+I have experience using SQL and Python to process complex datasets efficiently in a professional setting.
+Additionally, I excel at optimizing workflows through the development and implementation of automated scripts, enhancing both accuracy and productivity.

-Check out my GitHub for my personal projects and connect with me on Linkedin.
+Feel free to explore my projects and connect with me on Linkedin.
 Thanks for visiting!😄
 <!--
 **atomxu10/atomxu10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.